glynawe/Vanilla/kete.md

         }
     }

-## Switch statements
+### Switch statements

     Switch     = "switch" "(" Expression ")" "{" {Case} ["default" ":" Statements] "}".
     Case       = "case" Range ","... ":" Statements.
     Range      = Constant [".."
 Constant].
     Statements = Statement {Statement}

 Switch expressions and switch range constants must be integers or bytes.
 All constants in a `case` statement must be unique and ranges must not overlap.
 If the expression's value is within a case's ranges then that case's statements are executed.
 If the value does not match a case and there is a `default` clause then its statements are executed; if there is no `default` clause then nothing is done.

-**Example**
+Example:

     switch (c) {
         case '0'..'9':
             kind = DIGIT;
         case 'a'..'z', 'A'..'Z':
             kind = LETTER;
         case ' ', '\t', ',':
             kind = PUNCTUATION;
         default:
             error();
             kind = UNEXPECTED;
     }